When you come into counselling or psychotherapy you may be unsure what to expect.

 It is essential for counsellors to be able to keep records on clients and their

 sessions.
-We keep all records in accordance with the Data Protection Act 1998.
+We keep all records in accordance with the General Data Protection Regulation 2016.

 Counselling notes may record background information and key issues discussed in